Kaz-Michael/Kaz-Michael.github.io/Sylvia-Plath.md

 **Water:**

 Plath explores water imagery in a much more diverse way than any other motifs in her work.
 With poems dedicated to the ocean as a violent and powerful force at one end, and at the other a simple "black pond".
 In *Tale of a Tub* Plath's water imagery is not that of nature but that of a bathroom, using the lifeless surroundings to reflect an internal loss of certainty and meaning.
+She describes a "photographic chamber", and the room as "merely actual".
+The descriptions are bare and sad, with Plath finding solace only in the reality of her environment rather than the actual physicality of it.

-My personal favourite is the first stanza of *Letter to a Purist*:
+My personal favourite of Plath's exploration of water so far is in the first stanza of *Letter to a Purist*:

 "The envious assults of sea